- Director and Co-Founder of the Texas Debate Collective, a non-profit debate camp for low-income students

 On the national circuit, he has coached students to qualify to the TOC, with bids from major tournaments including Greenhill, St. Marks, Bronx, Apple Valley, Valley, Emory, and Harvard.
 His students have reached finals of TOC-qualifying tournaments eighteen times, and to elimination rounds of the TOC, including a semifinalist.His students have been invited to national round robins, including Greenhill, Kandi King, TDC/Strake, Harvard and the Sunvitational.
 Kris also coached Policy debate at the Law Magnet for four years.
 His policy teams qualified to NSDA Nationals seven times from the same district as Greenhill.
 Multiple Law Magnet policy teams also reached elimination rounds of TFA State, including the 2016 TFA State Champions.
 He ahs also qualified multiple teams to the TOC, including an octofinal appearance in 2016.
 His teams were also invited to some of the most competitive round robins, including Greenhill, College Prep, University of Texas at Austin, and the University of Oklahoma.

 He has extensive experience as a curriculum director and/or instructor at many summer debate camps, including as a co-founder of the Texas Debate Collective (TDC).
-This will be his second year at NSD.
+This will be his third year at NSD.